OpenWeasel/TradingBrain/README.md

 # TradingBrain
 Forex Currency pair pattern recognition and prediction module.
 # Introduction
-The TradingBrain module uses pattern a ML.NET pattern recogintion formula to predict the daily percent changes of the next day.
+The TradingBrain module uses a ML.NET pattern recogintion formula to predict the daily percent changes of the next day.
 Simply by shifting the known value of percent change a day back a prediction model can be generated for predicting the price for the current day.
 # R Packages & Dependencies
 Install these R Packages & Dependecies